It’s important for merchants to know about the fees for card payments, also known as ‘merchants fees’.

 - Chargeback fee

-In addition, you may have to sign up for a merchant account contract of at least a year, depending on the merchant service provider.
-Exiting such a contract early nearly always incurs an early cancellation charge that could be hundreds of dollars.
+In addition, you may have to sign up for a merchant account contract of at least a year, depending on the solution.
+Exiting this early usually incurs an early cancellation charge that could be hundreds of dollars.